Inverse Head And Shoulders

 FAQs

-The neckline isn't always perfectly horizontal.
-An upward-sloping neckline is considered more bullish as it shows buyers are aggressive.
-A downward-sloping neckline is acceptable but indicates slightly less buying pressure leading up to the breakout.
+A slanted neckline is very common.
+An upward-sloping neckline is actually *more* bullish, as it shows buyers are already in control.
+A downward-sloping neckline is acceptable but suggests a slightly weaker recovery.

-Technically, no. By definition, it is a reversal pattern that forms at the *bottom* of a downtrend.
-If a similar shape appears in an uptrend, it might be a continuation pattern or simply consolidation, but it is not a true Inverse Head and Shoulders.
+Technically, no. By definition, this is a "Reversal Pattern" that forms at the bottom of a downtrend.
+If a similar shape appears in an uptrend, it is usually classified as a "Continuation Pattern" or simply consolidation.

 The Bottom Line